-There are so many things to LOVE about this pie!
+There are so many things to LOVE about this chocolate pecan pie!

-- It’s suitable for your friends and family who avoid dairy, eggs, soy, and/or gluten.
-Happy holidays!
-Also, the 2 tablespoons of coconut are easily replaced for a coconut-free dessert.
+- Other than nuts, it's allergy-friendly.
+Also, the 2 Tbsp of coconut butter are easily replaced for a coconut-free dessert.

-- It holds up beautifully at room temperature, which means you can tote it out of state to grandma's house or just down the road to a dinner party.
+- It holds up beautifully at room temperature, which means you can carry it out of state to grandma's house or just down the road to a dinner party.

 - Difficulty level: EASY

 - Texture!
-If you love an intermingling of crunchy, chunky, and creamy in desserts, prepare to fall in love because this pie has all of it.
+If you love an intermingling of crunchy, chunky, and creamy in desserts, prepare to fall in love because this pie has it all.

-- Toast the pecans to enhance their flavor.
-(Don't skip this step, okay?
-They need to be at their best to stand up against the chocolate.)
+- Toast the pecans.
+Don't skip this step, okay?
+This enhances the pecan flavor so they can stand up next to the chocolate.
 While the oven is on, give your pie crust a 5 minute pre-bake, then set it aside.

-- Make the oatmeal by combining 1/2 cup rolled oats and 1 cup of almond milk in a small saucepan.
+- Cook the oatmeal by combining ½ cup rolled oats and 1 cup of almond milk in a small saucepan.

-- Roughly chop the dark chocolate.
+- Chop the dark chocolate.
 Having a mix of large and small pieces is encouraged.
-Smaller pieces will melt and swirl with the filling, while larger pieces stay chunky!
+Smaller pieces melt and swirl with the filling, while larger pieces stay chunky!

-4. Now, you’re ready to blend the filling.
-Put the oatmeal, sweeteners, vanilla, fat of choice (options are listed in the recipe card below), and starch, in a blender.
+- Blend the filling.
+Combine oatmeal, sweeteners, vanilla, fat of choice (options are listed in the recipe card below), and starch, in a blender.
 A high speed blender is great here but not necessary.
 Any old blender will do!

-5. Put the entire 2 cups of toasted pecans into the pie shell.
-Reserve about 2 tablespoons of the chocolate, and sprinkle the rest of it on top of the pecans.
+- Place the toasted pecans in the pie shell.
+Reserve about 2 tablespoons of the chocolate, and add the rest of it on top of the pecans.

-6. Pour the creamy, caramel filling onto the pecans and chocolate, and bake.
+- Pour the filling over the pecans and chocolate, and bake.

-Tips for baking the perfect Vegan Chocolate Pecan Pie
+Tips for the Best Vegan Chocolate Pecan Pie

 Total bake time will be around 45 minutes, give or take a few.
 I like to set a timer for 30 minutes and then take a peek to make sure everything looks okay.

-After 30 minutes the filling should appear slightly bubbly and puffy.
+After 30 minutes the filling will be slightly bubbly and puffy.
 At this point I usually set the timer for another 10 minutes.
 When the timer goes off (40 minute mark), remove the pie from the oven and sprinkle on the reserved chocolate.
 Bake for another 5 to 10 minutes or until you see signs that the center is hot.

 If you lightly tap a few of the pecans they should indicate that the filling underneath is somewhat firm.
 Now you're ready to sprinkle this beauty with flaked sea salt and let it cool.

-Obviously you can't go wrong serving this pie slightly warm with a scoop of vanilla ice cream or a dollop of coconut whip.
-But in all honesty, it doesn’t need a thing.
-This Vegan Salted Chocolate Pecan Pie has SO much game all on its own.
+Obviously you can't go wrong serving this pie slightly warm with a scoop of vegan vanilla ice cream or a dollop of coconut whipped cream on top.

-If you try this recipe for Salted Chocolate Pecan Pie I would love to hear from you!
-Be sure to leave a comment and a star rating below to let everyone know how your pie turned out.
-As always, feel free to ask questions in the comments below, too.
+If you try this Vegan Chocolate Pecan Pie I would love to hear from you!
+Be sure to leave a comment and a star rating below to let us know.
+Enjoy!

 - 2 cups raw pecan halves (8 oz.)

-- 2.8 ounces dairy-free dark chocolate, chopped (I like AlterEco 70%) Check labels for allergens, if needed.
+- 2.8 ounces dairy-free dark chocolate, roughly chopped (I like AlterEco 70%) - check labels for allergens as needed

-- 1/2 cup rolled oats Ensure certified gluten-free, if needed
+- ½ cup rolled oats (see Notes) - certified GF, if needed

 - 1 cup unsweetened vanilla almond milk or milk of choice

-- 2 Tbsp coconut butter or coconut oil Sub smooth almond butter or vegan butter, if desired.
+- 2 tablespoons coconut butter or coconut oil - or smooth almond butter or vegan butter, if desired

 - Preheat oven to 325 degrees F (162 C).
-Place a piece of parchment on a baking sheet and spread pecans in a single layer.
-Bake for 8 to 10 minutes, stirring at the halfway point.
+Spread pecans in a single layer on a baking sheet.
+Bake for 8 minutes, stirring at the halfway point.
 Immediately transfer to a plate to cool.
 Pre-bake the pie crust for 5 minutes, then set aside.

 - Combine the oats and almond milk in a small sauce pan over high heat.
-Once boiling, reduce heat to meadium-low.
-Stir occasionally and cook until oats are soft and the liquid has been absorbed, about 8 minutes.
+Once boiling, reduce heat to medium-low.
+Stirring occasionally, simmer until the oats are soft, about 8 minutes.

-- Put the toasted pecans in the pie shell.
-Reserve 2 to 3 tablespoons of the chopped chocolate, and sprinkle the rest of the chocolate on top of the pecans.
+- Place the pecans in the pie shell.
+Reserve 2 to 3 tablespoons of chopped chocolate, and sprinkle the rest of the chocolate over the pecans.
 Pour the blended filling on top.
 Gently stir so you can see some nuts and chocolate near top.

-- Transfer pie to oven, and set a timer for 30 minutes. *See Notes for tips.
+- Bake for 30 minutes. *See Notes for tips.
 After 30 minutes the edges of the filling should be bubbly, but the center will look like it needs more time.
-Ensure the edges of the crust aren't getting too brown (cover with foil or a pie shield if needed), and bake for another 10 minutes.
+Make sure the edges of the crust aren't getting too brown (cover with foil or a pie shield if needed), and bake for another 10 minutes.

-- After about 40 minutes total bake time, sprinkle reserved chocolate on top of the pie, and bake 5 to 10 minutes more or until the center of the pie is bubbly, hot, and appears mostly set.
+- At the 40-minute mark, sprinkle the reserved chocolate on top of the pie, and bake for another 5 minutes or until the center of the pie is bubbly, hot, and appears mostly set.

 - Remove from oven and sprinkle with sea salt flakes. **Allow pie to cool at room temperature for 2 hours before slicing.** Alternatively, let cool at room temperature for 30 minutes then refrigerate for 1 hour.
 See Notes for storage tips.
 The pie may be served cool, room temperature, or slightly warm.
 Keep in mind that the chunks of chocolate will be hard when the pie is cold.